zouyi-0620/ehco-agv-scheduling/README.md

-This repository contains the complete simulation and optimization framework used to produce every experimental result in the manuscript: the static comparison study (E1), the component ablations (E2), the dynamic fault/congestion event study (E4, including the event-driven ablation isolating the FLC and adaptive-weight contributions), and the parameter-sensitivity study (E6).
+This repository contains the complete simulation and optimization framework used to produce every experimental result in the manuscript: the static comparison study (E1), the component ablations (E2), the dynamic fault/congestion event study including the compound congestion–fault–urgent cascade scenario (E4, together with the event-driven ablation isolating the FLC and adaptive-weight contributions), the parameter-sensitivity study (E6), and the seven validation experiments (E-C16 … E-C22).

 ## Overview